Kelvin A. Baggett, MD, MPH '05

 Executive Vice President and Chief Impact Officer, McKesson Corporation

-Kelvin A. Baggett, MD, MPH '05, is a nationally recognized healthcare leader with experience as a physician, clinical leader, operator, advisor and investor.
-He brings a richly informed point of view on health and healthcare and how to improve care, quality and outcomes at scale.
-That perspective was shaped through his positions in senior management and executive leadership positions in large complex, multistate organizations.
+Kelvin A. Baggett, MD, MPH '05, is a nationally recognized healthcare leader with experience as a physician, clinical leader, operator, advisor, and investor.
+He brings a richly informed point of view on health and healthcare and how to make improvements at scale.
+That perspective was shaped through his positions in senior management and executive leadership positions in large complex organizations.

-Currently Baggett serves as Managing Director, Posterity Capital Group, a healthcare-dedicated investment firm targeting early to mid-stage companies that enable improvements in health and wellness.
-He also serves as a Senior Advisor to Pharos Capital Group, a middle market healthcare private equity firm committed to investing in companies that reduce the total costs of care and improve outcomes.
-Most recently he served as the Chief Operating Officer (COO) for Health Care Navigator (HCN), a privately held asset management company focused on the post-acute care and long-term care entities in multiple states.
+Currently, Kelvin serves as Chief Impact Officer and Executive Vice President at McKesson Corporation, a Fortune 7 Company.
+Prior to joining McKesson, Kelvin served as Managing Director, Posterity Capital Group, a healthcare-dedicated investment firm targeting early to mid-stage companies that enable improvements in health and wellness.
+He also served as a Senior Advisor to Pharos Capital Group, a middle market healthcare private equity firm committed to investing in companies that reduce the total costs of care and improve outcomes.

 He resides in Dallas, Texas with his wife and two young children.